 To change your investment elections, simply call 1-800-761-ILWU (4598) or go online to www.netbenefits.com to access Fidelity NetBenefits.
 Generally, the last change request submitted during a pay cycle will apply to future investment election changes and will be effective the next pay cycle.
+As long as investment election updates are made prior to the contribution posting to your Fidelity account, those elections will apply.
 Inter-fund transfers will be effective as of the next close of market (4 p.m.
 Eastern time).

-14. How Do I Find Out How My Investments Are Doing?
+15. How Do I Find Out How My Investments Are Doing?